AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 We can have a gaussian.
 Other continuous prior.

+Identify the objective and context
+Objective what is the end foal of the model?
+Context which aspects of weather are most relevant?

+So for example, programming campaign ads.

+List potential factors
+Catgeroical variables, continuous, discrete
+Decide on the internal structure
+We eed to check how factors might be interrelated.
+Hierarchical Relationships
+Conditional Dependencies
+Contextual Variations
+Assign priors and hyperpriors

+For each variable or parameter in the conditional distribution, we need to choose an appropriate prior distribution.
+The hyperparameters of the priors can reflect export knowledge or historical data.

 Retrieval / Memory
 In a biological Bayesian brain, these priors are shaped by experience—i.e., memory of past patterns.
 Think of it as a long-term representation that you “retrieve” whenever you need to infer or predict current conditions.